Students learn in a clasroom with a faculty member.

 A student types on a computer.

 Being a physician-scientist is critical in today’s world.
-So, as part of the Scientific Literacy and Inquiry Pillar, you will develop a proposal to pursue and complete a scholarly health science project.
+So, as part of the Scientific Literacy and Inquiry Pillar, you will develop a proposal to pursue and complete a health sciences scholarly project (HSSP).

 We think you’ll find this mentored project thrilling, and here’s why: It’ll intensify your scientific curiosity.
 It’ll boost your skills in self-directed learning.
 It’ll sharpen your communication skills via a presentation prior to graduation.
 It’ll help you foster a rewarding relationship with your faculty mentor.
 And best of all, it’ll whet your appetite for career-long learning.

-Keep in mind: If you complete a concurrent advanced degree program such as the MD-PhD Program or the master’s program in public health, you won’t need to do a health science scholarly project, since these programs have built-in research project components.
+Keep in mind: If you complete a concurrent advanced degree program such as the MD-PhD Program or the master’s program in public health, you won’t need to do a separate health science scholarly project, since these programs have built-in research project components that will satisfy this requirement.
+Certain elements of the HSSP will still need to be completed, like the presentation, to fulfill the course requirements.

 Feel Prepared for USMLE Step 1